When you're looking to lose weight and improve your health, healthy eating is a must.

 Chicken is one of the healthiest meat you can eat.
 It's lean and full of essential nutrients your body needs.

-A single 3-oz of boneless chicken breast has 27 grams of protein, containing all the nine essential amino acids.
+A single 3-oz of a boneless chicken breast has 27 grams of protein, containing all the nine essential amino acids.

 Protein is the building block for muscle tissues in the body, including skeletal muscle, heart tissues and smooth muscle found in the walls of your intestines.